dylbinthedev/FaithfulX/README.md

 # FaithfulX
 FaithfulX - forked from xMrVizzy &amp; Vattic/ Updated by me
+# FaithfulX is a modified version of the original Faithful created by xMrVizzy and Vattic all credit goes to them.
 + FaithfulX - release candidate 2 (font fix and low fire added)

++ Lightweight
 + 1.13.x Support
 + Optifine font issue fixed
 + Low Fire